Mike Gordon President of Business Operations

 Kevin Dooley Sr. Executive Director of Ticket Sales

-Kevin Dooley, who joined the Wolves in January 2011 as E-Business Specialist, is in his fifth season as the team’s Senior Executive Director of Ticket Sales.
+Kevin Dooley, who joined the Wolves in January 2011 as the team’s e-business specialist, is in his sixth season as the team’s Senior Executive Director of Ticket Sales.

 Before joining the Wolves, Kevin served as corporate partnerships manager for the Lake County Fielders, consulted for Chicago’s 2016 Olympic bid, and got his start in the sports industry as an account executive for the Chicago Rush arena football team.